rpucella/Rough-Sketch/README.md

 (This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to some platforms.)

+## How to Deploy on Github

+Copy all files *except* `index.html` from `public/` to `gh-pages/` and push to GitHub.

+The `static.yaml` deployment script in `.github/workflows/` will automatically pick it up and deploy to GitHut Pages.

+TODO: create a `yarn run deploy` script to do the above